webforj/webforj-documentation/docs/advanced_topics/web-storage.md

 ### Key features

 - Data persists across sessions
-- Data is not sent with every HTTP request.
+- Data isn't sent with every HTTP request.
 - Larger storage size than cookies
 - Not suitable for sensitive data
-- You must manage data yourself, since the browser will never automatically delete it
+- You must manage data yourself, since the browser never automatically deletes it

 ### Using local storage in webforj

-In the following code snippet, a <JavadocLink type="foundation" location="com/webforj/webstorage/LocalStorage" code='true'>LocalStorage</JavadocLink> object is obtained using the `LocalStorage.getCurrent()` method to access the local storage.
-A key/value pair is written to the object using the `add(key, value)` method, and the value is obtained using the `get(key)` method.
-The data can be removed from the object with the `remove(key)` method.
+The following code snippet demonstrates the use of the <JavadocLink type="foundation" location="com/webforj/webstorage/LocalStorage" code='true'>LocalStorage</JavadocLink> object.

 ```java
 // Access local storage